Archetypes Mechanics Prompt Assembly Showcase Ecosystem Pitfalls Setup

-Claude Code is a command-line tool from Anthropic.
-Instead of copy-pasting code between claude.ai and your editor, you run claude in your terminal inside a project folder.
-Claude can then read your files, run commands, write code, and commit to git — all by talking to it in plain English.
+A coding CLI is a command-line tool that runs an AI agent inside your terminal, in the folder of a project you're working on.
+Instead of copy-pasting code between a chat window and your editor, the agent reads your files, writes code, runs commands, and commits to git — all by you talking to it in plain English.

-Think of it as: claude.ai in chat window → good for questions.
-Claude Code in terminal → good for actually building software.
+Think of it as: chat in a browser → good for questions.
+Coding CLI in a terminal → good for actually building software.

 💡 Why the terminal?

-Because Claude Code can touch your actual files, run your tests, commit to git, and iterate.
+Because a coding CLI can touch your actual files, run your tests, commit to git, and iterate.
 A browser chat can only show text.
-Terminal-based Claude is the closest thing to working with a real junior developer who happens to be very fast.
+Terminal-based CLIs are the closest thing to working with a real junior developer who happens to be very fast.

 Prerequisites